cryptopunksnotdead/punks.journal/csv-libraries.md

-Aside:  Find out more ["Why the CSV RFC 4180 "Strict" Memo Is Dangerous?"](https://github.com/csvspecs/awesome-csv#why-the-csv-rfc-4180-strict-memo-is-dangerous) in the Awesome CSV page or just read on :-).
+Aside:  Find out more ["Why the CSV RFC 4180 "Strict" Memo Is Dangerous?"](https://github.com/csvspecs/awesome-csv#why-the-csv-rfc-4180-strict-memo-is-dangerous) in the Awesome CSV page or just read on.

-Or how about a quote right from the CSV standard library comments?
+Or how about a quote right from the CSV standard library comments:

 > CSV maintains a pretty strict definition of CSV taken directly from
 > the RFC [4180]. [...]
 CSV will parse all valid CSV.